digininja/RSMangler/README.md

 Usage
 =====

-Note, all mangle options are ON by default, these parameters turn them OFF
+Note, all mangle options are ON by default, these parameters turn them OFF.

 ```
 rsmangler.rb [OPTION]